GRAMMY Nominations 2020: The Biggest Snubs and Surprises

 SURPRISES

-Lil Nas X Reps Country Music in the Big 4, Scores an Album of the Year Nod
+Lil Nas X Reps Country Music in the Big 4, Scores Album of the Year Nod

 No one can dispute that Lil Nas X was one of the biggest names in music this year, with his cross-genre smash "Old Town Road" making an historic run at the top of the charts.
 However, with the success of the young performer -- who got his start by going viral on the TikTok app -- came the debate over whether he and his song were "country enough" for Billboard and fans of the genre in general.